donaldsonlab/fiberphotometry/README.md

 1. Obtain fiberphotometry data (msec/day)
 2. Download raw data from behavior scoring using BORIS by clicking: observations -> export events -> tabular events -> select observations -> save as csv
 3. Download all scripts in repository
-4. Run the BORIS_format script to convert raw BORIS data to behaviorData variable
-5. Run the behavior_driver which has a user interface that will guide you through the rest of the inputs
+4. Run the behavior_driver which has a user interface that will guide you through the rest of the inputs

 ## Release History